0

 01 About

-Founded in 2025, Elora Therapeutics is pioneering a systemically delivered enzyme therapeutic to break down microplastics inside the human body, an emerging driver of chronic inflammation, endocrine disruption, and disease with no FDA-approved treatment.
+Founded in 2025, Elora Therapeutics is pioneering a systemically delivered enzyme therapeutic to break down microplastics inside the human body, an emerging driver of chronic inflammation, endocrine disruption, and metabolic dysfunction with no FDA-approved treatment.

 Our patent-pending formulation is engineered to degrade the four most common plastic polymers found in human tissues—Polyethylene Terephthalate (PET), Polyethylene (PE), Polypropylene (PP), and Polystyrene (PS)—breaking them down into safe, excretable byproducts.
 By uniting advanced enzyme design with translational science, Elora is charting a new course in molecular medicine.